AMReX-Codes/amrex/Docs/source/index.rst

 WarpX documentation
 ===================

-WarpX is an advanced electromagnetic Particle-In-Cell code.
-It supports many features including Perfectly-Matched Layers (PML) and **mesh refinement**.
+WarpX is an advanced **electromagnetic Particle-In-Cell** code.

+It supports many features including:

+    - Perfectly-Matched Layers (PML)
+    - Boosted-frame simulations
+    - Mesh refinement

 For details on the algorithms that WarpX implements, see the section :doc:`theory/theory`.

 In addition, WarpX is a highly-parallel and highly-optimized code